top of page

 For This Purpose: Jesus Came to Destroy the Works of the Devil

-If you’ve ever wondered, “Is this still true today?” — I want to go straight to a verse I’ve enjoyed for years, and I enjoy it every time I read it.
+I want to go straight to a verse I’ve enjoyed for years, and I enjoy it every time I read it.
 1 John 3:8 (second half) says: “For this purpose the Son of God was manifested, that He might destroy the works of the devil.”
 That scripture is still in effect.
-And there are four big words in that line that shape the whole message: Purpose Manifested Works Destroy Let’s walk through them in a way that’s clear, real, and enc
+And there are four big words in that line that shape the whole message: Purpose Manifested Works Destroy Let’s walk through them in a way that’s clear, real, and encouraging — because this isn’t just theology.
+This is hope.

 bottom of page